sahaRatul/MsharP3/README.md

 **Method 2**: You can also use Visual Studio 2017.

 ### Linux (Untested)
-**Method 1**: Get Mono and GNU Make from your distributions package repository.
-Then follow Method 1 for windows.
+**Method 1**: Get Mono and xbuild from your distributions package repository.
+Then `cd` to the project directory and type `xbuild MsharP3.sln` to build.

-**Method 2**: Get .NET core tools for linux and GNU Make. cd to the MSharP3 directory and type `make msbuild` to build.
+**Method 2**: Get .NET core tools for linux and GNU Make. `cd` to the MSharP3 directory and type `make msbuild` to build.

 ## References
 * [ISO 11172:3](https://www.iso.org/standard/22412.html)